BetonQuest/BetonQuest/documentation/User-Documentation/Objectives-List.md

 To complete this objective the player must smelt a specified item.
 Note that you must define the output item, not the ingredient.
 The first argument is a [Block Selector](/User-Documentation/Reference/#block-selectors) for the output item.
 The second is the amount (integer).
+You can use the `notify` keyword to display a message each time the player advances the objective, optionally with the notification interval after a colon.

-Smelting has the same properties as crafting objective.
+This objective has three properties: `amount`, `left` and `total`. `amount` is the amount of items already smelted, `left` is the amount of items still needed to smelt and `total` is the amount of items initially required.

 !!! example
     ```YAML